willow-carroll-polzin/EDUSAT/README.md

 Once done with the system, it can be closed by pressing ```CTRL+C``` in each command prompt browser, followed by: ```y```  then ```ENTER``` when the command prompt asks if you wish to terminate the program.

 ## Note
-If issues arise during the setup, installation, or use of this code, feel free to contact: keyanna.coghlan@carleton.ca or max.polzin@carleton.ca.
+If issues arise during the setup, installation, or use of this code or you need access to the Google drive, feel free to contact: keyanna.coghlan@carleton.ca or max.polzin@carleton.ca.